t42huang/django-logs/README.md

 # DEBUG mode vs PRODUCTION mode:
-## normally when we deploy for public use, we turn off debug mode for better user experience and for better security, to do this, we can set an environment variable.
+# - normally when we deploy for public use, we turn off debug mode for better user experience and for better security, to do this, we can set an environment variable.
+For example, if a user visits an non-existing url like this: https://tinas-django-logs.herokuapp.com/this-is-an-non-existing-url, the page returned will contain debug information that we don't want the end user or a hacker to see.

-# - as we added some changes on settings to toggle between debug and product, we need to commit the changes and push this project repo to heroku first.
+# - so we added some changes on settings to toggle between debug and product, but we need to commit the changes and push this project repo to heroku first.
 git commit -m "enable toggle between debug and production modes on heroku" git push heroku master
 # - then we can set the environment variable on heroku server by running:
 heroku config:set DEBUG='FALSE'
+# - now if you visit the same page again, it will hide away unnecessary information for end user.

 ```